-Holy Trinity Church
+Holy Trinity Church High Street Rayleigh SS6 8BA

-High Street

-Rayleigh

-SS6 8BA

-The designated sidesmen should collect a torch and reflective vest, then go quickly to their exit door and ensure that it is secured in the fully open position.
-If the lights have failed they should use the torch to illuminate the exit.
-However, if the fire is beyond your door, close and secure it.
+The designated sidesmen and/or welcomers should go quickly to their exit door and ensure that it is fully opened.
+If the lights have failed they should use the torch provided by each exit to illuminate it.